HyejunJeong/typosquatting-detector/README.md

 #### Virtual Machine for Running the Client

 The custom virtual machine appliance that is setup for running the client program is available at **[here](https://drive.google.com/file/d/1c9HYGMQfblpX-hK-a4s_RQNDVVug69aK/view?usp=sharing)**.
 It is Ubuntu 18.04.3 LTS that includes OpenJDK 11, Chrome, Chrome Web Driver for Selenium and Xvfb.
 The password is ``1234``.
 The network adapter for the virtual machine should be attached to ``Bridged Adapter`` but  ``NAT`` or ``Host-Only Adapter``.
 It is recommended to import and run this appliance in VirtualBox.
+You may also choose to run the client side program on AmazonVM or Docker.

 ## Program Architecture and Description